Jollywatt/jollywatt.github.io/content/posts/entropy/entropy.typ

 #figure(img("fig-2.png", ```css width: 50%;```))

-Notice that each final outcome still has the same overall probability — all we’ve done is add an extra ‘step’ in the random process.
+Notice that each final outcome still has the same overall probability — all we've done is add an extra 'step' in the random process.

 Since these two pictures represent the same scenario, *we want our uncertainty measure to be the same for both.*
 But the second picture has many parts.
 How do you measure the total uncertainty?
 By taking a _weighted sum_ of the uncertainties of each sub-tree.

 Why a weighted sum?
-Consider what should happen when one of the branches’ probabilities goes to zero: the total uncertainty should not include the uncertainty of the sub-tree under that branch, since it is certain that its outcomes won’t happen.
+Consider what should happen when one of the branches' probabilities goes to zero: the total uncertainty should not include the uncertainty of the sub-tree under that branch, since it is certain that its outcomes won't happen.

 For example, the probability of ${5, 6}$ is $.1$ in the picture, so the total uncertainty contains only a small contribution from the green sub-tree.